 - Anyone who’d like to understand more about what constitutes a good brief for a creative department

 Kit knows what it’s like at the coalface of brief-writing: over her career she has written just about every kind of brief for every category, platform and challenge, from soap powder to saving lives, and agency and client-side.
 As a former award-winning copywriter, she knows what it’s like on both sides of a brief, and ruthlessly exploits this knowledge to inspire brilliant work from her creative teams.
 She brings this wealth of experience to prove that a great brief can turn any problem into great creative, and has a long record of creating work that is bold, exciting and multi award-winning for both creativity and effectiveness.

 She has a particular interest in how marketing and communication can be a force for good, and in 2011 co-founded Change, the agency dedicated to positive social impact.
-The IPA chose her as Woman of Tomorrow 2014, which she was very pleased about, plus the futuristic raygun is very useful for maintaining discipline in workshops.
+The IPA chose her as Woman of Tomorrow 2014, which she was very pleased about, plus the futuristic raygun is very useful for maintaining discipline in masterclasses.

 If you'd like to know what Kit Altin has been up to, take a look at her biography page to find out more.